 Kruger National Park, South Africa’s oldest and biggest safari reserve, is home to several kinds of quintessential African animals.
-Mention the word safari and we think of savannah with grazing zebras, tramping elephants or prowling lions.
+Mention the word safari and we think of savannah with grazing zebras, trampling elephants or prowling lions.

-Every animal sighting is different and rewarding which are reasons why Kruger Park is one of South Africa’s top tourist destinations with yearly visitor numbers into the millions.
+Every animal sighting is different and rewarding which are key reasons why Kruger Park is one of South Africa’s top tourist destinations with yearly visitor numbers into the millions.